-The school is committed to developing the ‘International Dimension’ across all subject areas and was awarded International Schools Award (ISA) for ‘outstanding development of the International Dimension within the school curriculum by the British Council.
+Hinchley Wood School is committed to developing the ‘International Dimension’ across all subject areas and was awarded the International Schools Award (ISA) for ‘outstanding development of the International Dimension within the school curriculum by the British Council.
 We aim to:

 - encourage all curriculum areas to develop the international & global dimension at all Key Stages